Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 At the end of each of your turns for the duration of the effect, make a Prowess attack against the creature within the bubble.
 If you miss, they break free as they burst through the bubble.
 Other creatures may spend a minor action to attempt to break the bubble, succeeding if they win a skill contest pitting their Prowess (Athletics) against your Presence (Arcana).

 While within the bubble, a creature may attempt to roll the bubble, spending twice as much movement as usual to move.
 The first time each turn that they try to do so, they must make a difficulty 10 Agility (Acrobatics) skill check.
 If they fail, they fall prone.
-The bubble naturally rolls down slopes if not held in place, moving 15 feet (30 feet if it is a particularly steep slope) at the start of the trapped creature’s turn down the slope.
+The bubble naturally rolls down slopes if not held in place, moving 3 tiles (6 tiles if it is a particularly steep slope) at the start of the trapped creature’s turn down the slope.
 You cannot move up stairs or the like while in this bubble.

 ## Pattern of Dampening